Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 What long-term economic factors will shape property prices in Luxembourg?

-The top three long-term economic factors that will shape property prices in Luxembourg over the next decade are the strength of the financial services sector (Luxembourg's economic engine), population and household growth driven by migration, and the interest rate environment set by the ECB.
+The three long-term economic factors that will shape Luxembourg property prices are population growth, the strength of the financial and EU-related job base, and the country’s ability to add new housing supply.

 You’ll also find a much more detailed analysis in our pack about real estate in Luxembourg.